glaier/gsmburst/README.md

 ## Explanation:

 ### Frequency Validation and Parsing:
-The frequency is validated and parsed as before.
+The frequency is validated and parsed.

 ### Delay Calculation:
 A delay is calculated based on the provided frequency.
 This delay is used to adjust the timing of the transmission.